pzmarzly/x11-input-mirror/README.md

 ## Security

 You can enable encryption by setting `password` to be a non-empty string.
 However, if an attacker has been recording your traffic and gets your password, they will be able to decrypt all the traffic they recorder (no PFS).
-This program simply uses XChaCha20 with key being derived from password, and random nonce being sent in plaintext.
+This program simply uses XChaCha20 with key being derived from password, and random initial nonce being sent in plaintext.
+Then message is sent twice, encrypted using different nonces, as a simple integrity check.

 If you need more security, disable built-in encryption (by setting `password = ""`) and tunnel the traffic over SSH/OpenVPN/WireGuard etc.